ashbywinch/books_to_anki/readme.md

 # Tools for learning languages from books

 Reading books and short stories is a great tool for language learning, and many languages have lots of public domain books available for free download.
 However, it can be difficult to find books at an appropriate level, and frustrating to read a book as a language learner if your state of flow is constantly interrupted by having to look up words.
+Reading a book in small discrete chunks with easily accessible translations can massively improve "flow" for language learners.

 This package contains

-1. **book-to-flashcard**, a tool to turn a book into learning material.
-Currently it supports flashcards suitable for importing into Anki (<https://apps.ankiweb.net/>), as well as full side-by-side translations (with the original text in the left column and translated text in the right column).

-    Reading a book in small discrete chunks with easily accessible translations can massively improve "flow" for language learners.

-2. **books-complexity**, a tool to calculate various complexity metrics on text files.
-If you have a large corpus of texts, this can be used to identify suitable foreign language texts to study.
+1.  **`book-to-flashcard`**:
+    *   Converts text files into Anki flashcard decks (.apkg files)
+    *   Splits text into manageable chunks that make sense standalone
+    *   Translates chunks to your language of choice.
+    *   Allows intermediate JSONL format for staged processing (e.g., split up text first and translate separately, or use the flash card data for other processing outside this tool).
+    *   Includes a dummy translation option for trying out the tool without translation API usage.

+2.  **`books-complexity` / `book-complexity`**:
+    *   Calculates various complexity metrics for text files.
+    *   Metrics include: word count, sentence count, words per sentence, mean word length, mean grammar depth (based on parse trees).
+    *   Can estimate "words known" and "percent words known" if a list of known words is provided (e.g., from AnkiMorphs).
+    *   Provides a "Vocabulary Level" based on word frequency lists, very vaguely corresponding to CEFR levels.

 ## Warning

-These tools lean heavily on AI.
-AI is pretty neat but it is often also very dumb.
-Its translations will not be nearly as good as human translations, and sometimes they will be outright wrong.
+`book-to-flashcard` uses AI for translations.
+AI is pretty good but it is often also very dumb.
+Its translations will not be as good as human translations, and sometimes they will be wrong.
 But the're usually good enough to be helpful in the learning context.
-Make sure you always start with foreign language material and translate it into your native language - if you try it the other way round, you won't be able to tell when the AI is making silly mistakes.
+If you start with foreign language material and translate it into your native language (rather than the other way round), you'll be able to tell when the AI is making silly mistakes.

 ## Installation